adeteejay/angular-stripe/README.md

 ## Using the library

-Import the `NgxStripeModule` into the application
+Import the `AngularStripeModule` into the application

 The module takes the same parameters as the global Stripe object.
 The APIKey and the optional options to use Stripe connect